Breast Augmentation Size Chart – Implant Sizes and Cup Sizes

 What Are Breast Implant Profiles?

 The best way to get an idea of your breast implant’s profile is to stand sideways in front of a mirror.
-From a side view, you can see the contour of your breast.
+From a side view, you can see the shape of your breast.
 You can visualise how a breast implant can change how far your breasts push out from your chest wall and add fullness.

 Implants can have the same volume (e.g. 400 cc), but different profiles (low vs high), which means different final breast projections and shapes.